markpbaggett/utk_hyrax_review_docs/docs/source/demo1/6_pcdm.rst

 In PCDM, membership and aggregation express different relationships between Collections and Objects:

-    pcdm:hasMember indicates that a resource is a constituent part of the parent resource, such as a page within a book, or a song within an album.
+    **pcdm:hasMember** indicates that a resource is a constituent part of the parent resource, such as a page within a book, or a song within an album.
 This is the typical relationship between these entities.

-    pcdm:hasRelatedObject indicates a different kind of relationship, typically around documenting the parent entity.
+    **pcdm:hasRelatedObject** indicates a different kind of relationship, typically around documenting the parent entity.
     For example, the cover image within the book or album.

 =================
 PCDM and Web ACLs
 =================

-In PCDM, WebACLs are used to specify what actions users can perform on resources.
-Each ACL is created as its own resource which links to the users, resources, and actions allowed.
+In PCDM, WebACLs are used to **specify what actions users can perform on resources**.
+Each ACL is **created as its own resource** which **links to the users, resources, and actions allowed**.
 Users and resources can both be identified individually or using classes.
 The WebACL ontology includes several actions (read, write, append, control).

 Each Collection, Object and File instance can be assigned its own Web ACL.
 For example, an Object and its thumbnail